 Add up the cost savings.
 Integrated EB solutions can reduce overall costs by eliminating the need for duplicate data entry and decreasing errors.
 In addition, these solutions place less burden on IT staff, as they no longer have to dedicate resources to the maintenance of several systems.

 Broker Tip: Talk to your clients about their software-related pain points to truly understand where redundancies and gaps exist.
 Make sure you understand how their current system or systems work on a day-to-day basis so you can recommend solutions that will function better for the organization and its end users: their employees.

-"AXA" is the brand name of AXA Equitable Financial Services, LLC and its family of companies, including AXA Equitable Life Insurance Company (AXA Equitable) (NY, NY); MONY Life Insurance Company of America (AZ stock company, admin. office: Jersey City, NJ) (MONY America); and AXA Distributors, LLC.
+‘‘Equitable’’ is the brand name of Equitable Holdings, Inc. and its family of companies, including the AXA Equitable Life Insurance Company (NY, NY) and MONY Life Insurance Company of America (MLOA) (AZ stock company, admin. office: Jersey City, NJ).
 All group insurance products are issued either by AXA Equitable or MONY America, which have sole responsibility for their insurance and claims-paying obligations.
 Some products are not available in all states.